Istanbul Food Guide

 Topkapı Palace interior

-Topkapı Palace served as the principal royal residence of the Ottoman sultans until the 17th Century.
+Topkapı Palace served as the principal royal residence of the Ottoman sultans until the 17th century.
 After that, the sultans resided in other palaces along the Bosphorus strait.
 At that time, Topkapı still had some administrative functions.

 In 1924, after the founding of the Turkish Republic, the palace was converted into a museum.
 In 1985, this spot became part of the UNESCO World Heritage Sites.